-Core Technical Principles covers Specialist Technical principles covers Designing and making principles covers Core Technical Principles covers new and emerging technologies energy generation and storage developments in new materials systems approach to designing mechanical devices materials and their working properties.
-Specialist Technical principles covers selection of materials or components forces and stresses ecological and social footprint sources and origins using and working with materials stock forms, types and sizes scales of production specialist techniques and Designing and making principles covers investigation, primary and secondary data environmental, social and economic challenge the work of others design strategies communication of design ideas prototype development selection of materials and components tolerances processessurface treatments and finishes. material management specialist tools and equipment specialist techniques and processes
+Core Technical Principles covers Specialist Technical principles covers Designing and making principles covers new and emerging technologies energy generation and storage developments in new materials systems approach to designing mechanical devices materials and their working properties. selection of materials or components forces and stresses ecological and social footprint sources and origins using and working with materials stock forms, types and sizes scales of production specialist techniques and processes surface treatments and finishes. investigation, primary and secondary data environmental, social and economic challenge the work of others design strategies communication of design ideas prototype development selection of materials and components tolerances material management specialist tools and equipment specialist techniques and processes